denkbares/SKOS-Utils/README.md

 We introduce the tool suite SKOS-Utils for the development and quality assessment of SKOS vocabularies (Simple Knowledge Organisation System).
 SKOS is a wide-spread standard for organizing hierarchical knowledge structures, that uses RDF as basic data model.
 SKOS-Utils provides converters for spreadsheets and mindmaps in order to facilitate the bottom-up development of SKOS vocabularies.
-A suite of quality checks is used for testing the created vocabularies.
+SKOS-Utils also offers a suite of quality checks for testing the created vocabularies.

 ## Project Structure
 The main files of this project are located in the SKOSUtils directory.
 Here you can find the `SKOSConverter`, which